practicalli/clojure/overview/features.md

   If you run a function that seems to change a data structure, its actually returning a new data structure.
 Via a shared-memory model, new data structures are created cheaply as they share the common data elements from the original data structure and only include additional elements.

+## Homoiconicity

+  One thing that keeps Clojure a small language is the fact that the same syntax is used to represent data and behaviour.
+For example, a function call is defined using a list, data structures and functions are defined using a list.
+In fact everything is a list, although we use a little syntatic sugar here and there to make the code quicker for a human to parse.

 ## Clojure is an implementation of Lisp

   Lisp stands for LISt Processing, so its no surprise that all Clojure code is defined in a list.

   The open Parenthesis `(` denotes the start of a list, the first element of that list is evaluated as a function call, everthing else in the list is data.

-  The evaluation of the first element of a list can be behaviour of `(` can be over-ridden using `quote` or its short form `'` so the list elements are all treated as data.
+  The evaluation of the first element of a list can be behaviour of `(` can be over-ridden using `quote` or its short form the quote character, **'**, so the list elements are all treated as data.

 ## Runtime Polymorphism

   See Clojure arity and multi-methods for more information

-## Concurrent Programming
+## Concurrent Programming & Parallelism

-  Threads are much safe when you dont change state (eg. immutable state).
-Clojure is stateless by default.
+  Concurrent code is much safer when you data does not change state (eg. immutable values).
+Clojure encourages an immutable approach with its built in persistent data structures (list, Map, Vector, Set).
+Using Pure Fuctions that are not affected by or cause side effects also make writing concurrent code trivial.

   Clojure helps you scale your applications by with a parrallel procssing approach, as you can run functions over immutable datastructures without conflict.

 ## Hosted on the JVM